 American chestnut (Castanea dentata)

-Our experimentation with American chestnut is just getting started.
-It is a functionally extinct species; the trees are killed by chestnut blight, a fatal fungal infection, before reaching maturity.
+Our relationship to American chestnut, a functionally extinct species, is only beginning.
+The trees are killed by chestnut blight, a fatal fungal infection, before reaching maturity.
 We’ve observed small chestnut trees sprouting from dead stumps throughout the Catskills and Shawangunks for the past several years.
 Currently, we are identifying chestnut trees which have recently succumbed to blight, the largest of which are 20-30 feet high and up to 4 inches in diameter.

-Recent observations of stump sprout growth in White ash trees killed by EAB have us thinking that a better understanding of the historic collapse of American chestnut might provide an interesting point of comparison.
+The prevalence of stump sprout growth in White ash trees killed by EAB have us thinking that an understanding of the historic American chestnut collapse might provide an interesting point of comparison.